“If you are bothered only by vaginal dryness,

 What is FDA?

-FDA in this context, is an abbreviation for the (United States) Food and Drug Administration.
+FDA in the context above, is an abbreviation for the (United States) Food and Drug Administration.

 What is GSM?